9-Maximum deflection distance by Newton-Raphson method.

 Our second trial value of x0.

-Then we plug in with x0 as a second trial=3.30m, we get the second value for the maximum deflection distance of 3.1169 m.
-Our third x0 with a starting value of 3.1169 m will lead us to a modified value of 3.1159778m, as the maximum deflection distance.
+Then we plug in x0 as a second trial = 3.30 m, and we get the second maximum deflection distance of 3.1169 m.
+Our third x0, with a starting value of 3.1169 m, yields a maximum deflection distance of 3.1169 m.

 The Second iteration for maximum deflection distance value.